MP Estate Planning UK

 Key points to consider when withdrawing an LPA application:

-• Include your LPA registration reference number.
+• Include your LPA registration reference number if one has been assigned.

 What Happens if the Application Is Rejected?